Adinch/AdinchSDK-Android/README.md

 AdinchSDK-Android
 =================

-The integration of the Adinch advertising library
+The integration of the Adinch advertising library.
 This part of our functionality is based on <a href=http://www.apache.org/licenses/LICENSE-2.0.html>Apache License, Version 2.0</a>.
 All copyrights respected.

 To integrate Adinch SDK into your application you need to make next steps: